cj2667/Squirrel-Tracker/README.md

 ## General Description
 We created a Django online App which allows users to track squirrels' locations and more detailed information.
-The data imported in this App is from **[2018 Central Park Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw)**
+The data imported in this App is from **[2018 Central Park Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw)**.

+**IMPORTANT**

+In order to successfully use the UPDATE feature of our App, **DON'T** download and use the data from the website provided.
+We have cleaned data to avoid "duplicated ID error" and put the cleaned csv in main branch.
+Please import that csv file and run the App.

 ## App Use Guidance
 The App supports: